W21C/Interactive-Hand-Hygiene-Design/README.md

-# W21c Hand Hygiene QI Project
+# Ward of the 21st Century Hand Hygiene QI Project

 This project builds on code written by the Emily Carr University of Art + Design and Vancouver Coastal Health.